 Burgundy has a long history of leadership in corporate governance.
-In 2004, Tony Arrell was a founder and initial member of the Board of Directors of the Canadian Coalition for Good Governance and our CIO Richard Rooney was Chair of Accounting Policy.
+In 2004, Tony Arrell was a founder and initial member of the Board of Directors of the Canadian Coalition for Good Governance and Richard Rooney was Chair of Accounting Policy.
 Together with a group of industry peers, they worked to align the interests of boards and management with those of the shareholder.
 The organization has worked tirelessly to achieve better corporate governance in Canada.

 Our commitment to governance continues to inform our research process, writing and discussions with company management about their corporate governance practices.